khalido/blog/content/post/dss-meetup-2018-07-31.md

 > This talk describes a recent project delivered to a large Australian utilities company [..] it enabled the organisation to proactively identify problematic or costly assets prior to asset failure and to use predicted future costs to inform annual maintenance planning.

-- founded [IAPA](https://www.iapa.org.au/), first data scientist at the big4 in Australia
+- founded [IAPA](https://www.iapa.org.au/), first data scientist at a big4 in Australia
 - Predictive Asset Management analytics - asset owning companies want to proactively optimize maintainence planning and prevent failures
-- in the past, they used common sense - this doesn't work to well.
-Of the shelf solutions developed for other countries didn't work too well either, and regulators wanted better ones (company had to justify funding to regulators)
+- in the past, client used common sense - this doesn't work to well.
+Of the shelf solutions developed for other countries didn't work too well either, and regulators wanted better/local ones (company had to justify funding to regulators)
 - had 12 years of data, which they wanted to use to forecast the next 10 years of asset maintainence cost, failure occurence and duration for several types of assets
 - solution had to be transparent and auditable, easy to implement and compliant with regulation
 - Data was huge and untidy - this is normal. millions of records, 500 variables, different types